-The programs and services made available by the University and the Center for Independent Living have resulted in a community that is attractive to and supportive of individuals
+The programs and services made available by the University, the Center for Independent Living, and other local advocacy and disability rights organizations have resulted in a community that is attractive to and supportive of individuals with

-The UC Berkeley Disability Cultural Community Center opened in 2022 and seeks to create and provide a safe and social space for the Cal disability community to build authentic connections and support one another.
+The UC Berkeley Disability Cultural Community Center opened in 2022 and seeks to create and provide a safe and social space for the UC Berkeley disability community to build authentic connections and support one another.
 The space is designed by, for, and with the disability community to serve as a platform to advocate, educate, and collaborate among students, faculty, and staff living with a disability.
-More information is available here (here (here (<a href="https://dsp.berkeley.edu/support-services/welcome-disability-cultural-community-dcc-center), and a firsthand account on the advocacy work to open this center is available on this podcast (https://disabilityvisibilityproject.com/2021/03/07/ep-98-disabled-students/).
+More information is available at the UC Berkeley Disability Cultural Community Center website, and a firsthand account of the advocacy work to open this center is available through this Disability Visibility Project podcast.Links to an external site.

 The UC Berkeley Disability Studies minor centers the knowledge and experience of disabled people, studying cultural and artistic productions, public laws and policies, professional practices, and everyday life with an emphasis on disability as a social situation and a political process.
-Read more about the minor https://disability-studies.ugis.berkeley.edu/).
+Read more about the Disability Studies minor here.

 The City of Berkeley is home to the Ed Roberts Campus, a center dedicated to fostering collaboration among several disability organizations.
-Further information appears at the Ed Roberts Campus website (https://www.edrobertscampus.org/).
+Further information appears at the Ed Roberts Campus websiteLinks to an external site.